Aviation SMS Implementations Take Years to Fully Mature

 - Risk management activities.

-Due to the emotional investment into the SMS program, aviation safety managers tend to take ownership of the safety program.
+Due to the emotional investment in the SMS program, aviation safety managers tend to take ownership of the safety program.
 This is a good thing!
 What safety managers need to stress to others is that you are implementing this safety program for the boss, the accountable executive.

 There will be less resistance to the safety program when other employees see that you are working "for the boss."